Terminal Recordings

 Positions

-Annotations can be placed in any corner of the terminal viewport:
+Annotations can be placed at any edge or corner of the terminal viewport:

 Place annotations where they won’t cover the terminal text you’re explaining. top-right is a good default because most CLI output scrolls along the left edge.